 I’m all about comfort when it comes to camping.
 Anything that I can pack up that can make our lives easier, I’m hooked.
 And I mean this also in an environmentally conscious way as well.

 I make certain to pack up cookware that I know we’re going to use and also the same with food.
-I can’t stand for there to be waste so I really do focus in on making certain that I have everything planned out pretty accurately before we leave.
+I can’t stand waste so I focus on making certain that I have everything planned out pretty accurately before we leave.
 When planning meals and an ingredient list, also consider what tools you will need to cook these while camping.
 If you know that you will need something specific for a meal that may not already be in your camping gear, be sure to pack it specifically for this trip.
 This way, you are taking care of both tasks at once, saving you valuable time in camp prep.

 Also, I know that everyone’s cooking needs and wants will vary.
 Make certain that you take that into consideration when you’re deciding what items you really and truly need to have.
 You don’t want to waste money or space on items you will never use, even if I suggest it!